 Houston Civic Symphony has a diverse membership.
 Attorneys, bankers, university professors, college students, information systems professionals, engineers, judges, homemakers, medical technicians, music educators and others all come together to make up the Houston Civic Symphony.
 We have a couple of members who have played with Houston Civic Symphony since its founding in 1967, many who were not born in 1967 (or 1997), and all love playing great music together.

 We play all types of orchestral music from Baroque to Modern, the standard works to the "lesser known" ones.
 Click this link to see the cumulative repertoire of the Houston Civic Symphony since the 1980s.
 We have commissioned new works and given their premiere performances.
 We've performed concerti with many world class musicians, including several members of the Houston Symphony and Houston Grand Opera orchestra.
 We work to balance our repertoire with standard works and works that challenge us to grow musically.
 We enjoy it all.

 We rehearse on Monday evenings from 7.30 pm to 10.00 pm.
 Typically we have 7 rehearsals for each concert, including a dress rehearsal the day before the concert.
 Rehearsals begin in late August and continue to late April or early May, depending on the concert schedule.
-We typically play concerts in October, November, January, March, and late April or early May.
+We typically play concerts in last September/early October, November, January, March, and late April or early May.

 Most rehearsals and concerts are held in the Dunham Theater in the Morris Cultural Arts Center on the campus of Houston Christian University, just south of Southwest Freeway at Fondren.